RaanaBrm/3D-Website/README.md

-for running the project : npm i
+for installing the project : npm i for running the project : npm run dev